D2jc/PrizePicksPredictor/README.md

-> TODOs right now: add figures around, add data exploration to methods section, do results section and discussion section
+> TODOs right now: add any more figures(?) and possibly get rid of some figures in methods->data exploration, add data exploration to methods section, do results -> data exploration/preprocessing and discussion section

 # PrizePicksPredictor